marcreniel/PunkVAE/README.md

 # PunkVAE: Variational Autoencoder for CryptoPunks

-PunkVAE is a Variational Autoencoder (VAE) designed to generate new CryptoPunks from a latent space.
-By learning to encode and reconstruct 128x128x3 (RGB) CryptoPunks, the model creates new and unique CryptoPunk images when decoding from the latent space.
+PunkVAE is a generative model based on a Variational Autoencoder (VAE) architecture designed to generate new CryptoPunks from a latent space.
+By learning to encode and reconstruct 128x128 (RGB) CryptoPunks, the model creates new and unique CryptoPunk images when decoding from the latent space.

 ## Project Setup